 When and why do people develop allergies?

-Most allergies start in childhood when children get the continual virus infections that plague them until older – it’s part of the defense.
-Allergies gets less intense in adolescent when the number of upper respiratory viruses begins to wane.
+Most allergies start in childhood when children get the continual virus infections that plague them until older—it’s part of the defense.
+Allergies get less intense in adolescent when the number of upper respiratory viruses begins to wane.

 You do not outgrow this genetic trait, and the syndrome usually returns for women in their twenties and men in their thirties.
-Some patients have a big rebound from allergies following a cancer treatment – it’s a part of the defense system.
+Some patients have a big rebound from allergies following a cancer treatment.
+This is also a part of the defense system.

 What are the signs and symptoms of allergies?